lesfleursdelanuitdev/mycelia-kernel-plugin-system/examples/README.md

 ### Framework Integration Examples

-Both React and Vue Todo examples require their respective frameworks and a bundler:
+All framework Todo examples require their respective frameworks and a bundler:

 - **React Todo**: Requires React and a bundler.
 See [react-todo/README.md](./react-todo/README.md) for setup instructions.
 - **Vue Todo**: Requires Vue 3 and a bundler.
 See [vue-todo/README.md](./vue-todo/README.md) for setup instructions.
 - **Svelte Todo**: Requires Svelte and a bundler.
 See [svelte-todo/README.md](./svelte-todo/README.md) for setup instructions.
+- **Angular Todo**: Requires Angular and Angular CLI.
+See [angular-todo/README.md](./angular-todo/README.md) for setup instructions.
+- **Qwik Todo**: Requires Qwik and Vite.
+See [qwik-todo/README.md](./qwik-todo/README.md) for setup instructions.

-**Note**: All three examples use the same shared Mycelia plugin code from `todo-shared/`, demonstrating that plugins are framework-agnostic and can be reused across different UI frameworks.
+**Note**: All five examples use the same shared Mycelia plugin code from `todo-shared/`, demonstrating that plugins are framework-agnostic and can be reused across different UI frameworks.

 ## Example Highlights